 - Hampshire Hospitals NHS Foundation Trust, which provides acute hospital services at Andover War Memorial Hospital, Basingstoke and North Hampshire Hospital and Royal Hampshire County Hospital, as well as some services either at or close to patients’ homes.

-- The Hampshire and Isle of Wight Partnership of Clinical Commissioning Groups and West Hampshire Clinical Commissioning Group, who are responsible for planning and commissioning NHS services across north and mid Hampshire.
+- The Hampshire, Southampton and Isle of Wight Partnership of Clinical Commissioning Groups who are responsible for planning and commissioning NHS services across north and mid Hampshire.
 This involves assessing local needs, deciding priorities and strategies, and then buying services on behalf of the population from providers.

 - Southern Health NHS Foundation Trust and Solent NHS Trust, who provide community and mental health services for the population of north and mid Hampshire.